abhayoO/abhayoO/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there, I'm Abhay and oO is :raised_eyebrow: &nbsp; &nbsp; &nbsp; 👋
+### Hi there, &nbsp;👋&nbsp; I'm Abhay and oO is :raised_eyebrow:

-## I'm a Computer enthusiast, Computer Science Student, and Learner!!
+## I'm a Computer enthusiast, Information Technology Student, and Learner!!

 ### 👨🏻‍💻 About Me
 - 🎓 I'm an Information Security Postgraduate student at Motilal Nehru National Institute of Technology, Allahabad (MNNIT).
 - 🌱 I’m currently learning everything 🤣.
 I'm on track for enhancing my knowledge about Data Structures and Algorithms and coding skills in C/C++.
-- 🥅 Goals: Learning Javascript, CSS3, Python and ReactJS.
+- 🥅 Goals: Learn JavaScript, CSS3, Python and ReactJS.
-- 💡 Interested in working alongside like minded people enthusiastic about FullStack Development, Software Development or developing cutting edge tech.
+- 💡 Interested in working alongside like minded people enthusiastic about Full Stack Development, Software Development or developing cutting edge tech.
 - ⚡ My hobbies include playing computer games, listening music, love to draw and watch anime.
-- 📫 You can reach out to me via email at abhay229198@gmail.com.

 ### 🛠 Languages and Tools: